datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 *** =instructions
 - Import `pandas` as `pd`.
 - Melt `df2`!
 We want to maintain the `Country` column and melt all the rest.
-- Click "Submit" to print out the new dataframe.
+- Click "Submit" to print out the new DataFrame.

 *** =hint
 - `id_vars` should be `['Country']`